Tuesday, August 20, 2013

-How to Be a Yankee Fan In Tampa Bay - 2012 Edition
+How To Be a Yankee Fan In Tampa Bay -- 2013 Edition

 Before You Go.
 While the games will be indoors, you'll still have to get around, so you should know about the weather.

 Amtrak is longer, but a bit cheaper: $460 round-trip.
 Tampa’s Amtrak station is at 601 N. Nebraska Avenue, and you’ll need a bus to get across the bay to St. Petersburg.
 Amtrak’s Silver Star train leaves Penn Station at 11:02 every morning, and arrives in Tampa at 12:34 the following afternoon.
 That’s right, 25½ hours.
-Which means, if you’re seeing all 3 games of the 4th of July week series, you’d have to leave on Sunday morning to arrive shortly after noon on Monday, and leave at 5:17 PM (arriving in New York 7:18 the following night), so a 1:40 start, coupled with Joe Girardi's tendency to use most of his bullpen in order to beat the Rays, means you may not be out of the Trop before 5:00, and you'd still have to get across the Bay.
+If you're staying for the entire 3-game series, you may have to leave early on Sunday: The Silver Star leaves Tampa at 5:17 PM (arriving in New York 7:18 the following night), so a 1:40 start, coupled with Joe Girardi's tendency to use most of his bullpen in order to beat the Rays, means you may not be out of the Trop before 5:00, and you'd still have to get across the Bay.

-You can get a Greyhound bus out of Port Authority at 11:00 Thursday morning and be in St. Petersburg by 4:45 Friday afternoon.
+You can get a Greyhound bus out of Port Authority at 9:15 Thursday morning and be in St. Petersburg by 4:45 Friday afternoon.
 That's 31 1/2 hours, but it gives you time to get to the game (and maybe even a hotel in-between).
 You'd leave St. Pete at 6:20 PM on Sunday.
 That includes changing buses in Richmond and Tampa.
 Round-trip, $302, but you'd have to order online.
 The catch is that you'd have to change buses 3 times: In Richmond, Orlando and Tampa.
 Unless you get a hotel in Tampa, in which case you'd only have to change buses twice.
 (And the layover in Richmond is 3 hours and 15 minutes.
 And I don't like the Richmond Greyhound station, and I doubt that you will, either.)

 It should take about 2 hours to get through New Jersey, 20 minutes in Delaware, an hour and a half in Maryland, 3 hours in Virginia, 3 hours in North Carolina, 3 hours in South Carolina, 2 hours in Georgia, and a little over 5 hours between crossing into Florida and reaching downtown Tampa.
 Given proper 45-minute rest stops – I recommend doing one in Delaware, and then, once you’re through the Washington, D.C. area, doing one when you enter each new State, and then another around Orlando, for a total of 7 – and taking into account city traffic at each end, your entire trip should take about 26 hours.
 Maybe you can do it in 24 if you speed and limit your rest stops to half an hour each, especially if one of you drives while the other sleeps, but I wouldn’t recommend this.